emmabostian/fem-design-systems/docs/animating-components.md

 });
 ```

 If we go back to the UI and click 'Show modal' we should see our modal animating in.
+This is a bit slow for my liking so I'll remove it but `config` provides some nice configurations for your animations.

-Go ahead add the anmimation to your other modal.
+Now, go ahead add the anmimation to your other modal.

 ### Modal Activity Solution